Samih-codes/Intermediate_Python_Projects/Mail_Merge_Project/README.md

 ---
 # Concepts Learned:
-- How to Open, Read, and Write to Files using the "with" Keyword
-- How to Open, Read, and Write to Files using the "with" Keyword
+- Open, read, and write to files using the "with" Keyword
-- Relative and Absolute File Paths
+- Relative and absolute file paths